nathan-fiscaletti/galago/tutorials/tls.md

 It's recommended that you use [Certbot](https://certbot.eff.org/) to generate your TLS certificate and key.
 Certbot is a handy utility that takes most of the work out of configuring TLS.

+> Note that the usage of certbot in this example is only to **generate** the TLS certificate and key.
+If you opted to use Apache or Nginx as a proxy for GalaGo, you should follow the instructions [here](./apache.md) to set up TLS with your virtual host.

 ### Using Certbot to generate a Certificate and Key

 To use certbot, run the following command (replacing `yourwebsite.com` with your domain name) and follow the on screen instructions to generate your key and certificate.